-How Ozzy Osbourne Revisited His Black Sabbath Past on ‘Speak of the Devil’
+When Ozzy Osbourne Revisited His Black Sabbath Past on ‘Speak of the Devil’

-Having mounted one of the unlikeliest comebacks in rock music history with his first two groundbreaking solo albums, and having climbed back to headliner status on the concert circuit, the legendary rock madman was left at loose ends after the tragic death of his friend and guitarist, Randy Rhoads, in a plane crash in March.
+Osbourne had mounted one of the unlikeliest comebacks in rock music history with his first solo albums, then climbed back to headliner status on the concert circuit.
+He was left at loose ends, however, after the tragic death of friend and guitarist Randy Rhoads in a plane crash in March.

-Osbourne felt it was too soon to release the tracks — which were eventually released in 1987 as the live album Tribute – but he was under a contractual obligation to deliver a live album.
-Thus, the idea was born to perform a set of Sabbath classics to satisfy that obligation.
+Osbourne felt it was too soon to release the tracks – they eventually arrived in 1987 as the live album Tribute – but he was under a contractual obligation to deliver a live album.
+Thus, the idea was born to perform a set of Sabbath classics to satisfy his label.

-Osbourne drafted guitarist Brad Gillis — who would go on to fame in Night Ranger the following year – to replace Bernie Torme, who had served a brief and thankless stint as Rhoads' replacement on the tour for Diary of a Madman.
+Osbourne drafted guitarist Brad Gillis – he joined Night Ranger the following year – to step in for Bernie Torme, who had served a brief and thankless stint as Rhoads' replacement on the tour for Diary of a Madman.
 Rounded out by bassist Rudy Sarzo (who went on to successful stints in Quiet Riot and Whitesnake) and drummer Tommy Aldridge, the performance was actually surprisingly strong, featuring undeniably classic songs delivered by a band of top-notch pros.

-Too strong, in fact.
 It is apparent from the quality of Ozzy's voice – not to mention the heavy effects processing on his vocals – that a substantial portion of the vocal tracks were either cleaned up or replaced in the studio after the fact, making Speak of the Devil yet another in a long list of "live" albums that have benefited from studio enhancements.
 Producer Max Norman told KNAC that three songs from the album were actually recorded at soundcheck the afternoon of the show.

 "They could only do this one time," he recalled.
-"So I made Ozzy play a whole show in the afternoon with no audience and record that.
+"So, I made Ozzy play a whole show in the afternoon with no audience and record that.
 Keep that in the can, and then if something happens on the night or is no good, at least we've got a choice and we'll have more material to draw from.
 Three of the tracks on that record were done in the afternoon and not live in front of the audience.
 If you got nothing to do for a couple of days you could just lie there and listen to them in the headphones and figure out which songs had the real audience and which ones didn't."

-Though Osbourne himself later decried Speak of the Devil as something he only did because of record company pressure, it earned mostly positive notices from fans and critics, and was a commercial success as well, eventually earning platinum certification.
+Though Osbourne himself later decried Speak of the Devil as something he only did because of record company pressure, it earned mostly positive notices from fans and critics, and was a commercial success as well, eventually earning a platinum certification.

-You Think You Know Ozzy Osbourne?
+Think You Know Ozzy Osbourne?